-IT IS RECOMMENDED THAT STUDENTS FAMILIARIZE THEMSELVES WITH MICROSOFT OFFICE 2010, WORD, POWERPOINT AND EXCEL BEFORE ARRIVING.
+FAMILIARIZE YOURSELF WITH MICROSOFT OFFICE 2010, WORD, POWERPOINT AND EXCEL BEFORE ARRIVING.

-All students should be, at a minimum, Non-resident PME Complete.
+Be at a minimum, non-resident PME Complete.

-Students should complete the Defense Language Aptitude Battery Test prior to arriving for ITC.
+Complete the Defense Language Aptitude Battery Test prior to arriving for ITC/MTCC.
 Your score will be maintained in the DLAB Database